 Operation: Press the Menu button until SIDE FILTER appears.
-Use the $\uparrow$ and $\checkmark$ buttons to turn the filter on or off, then press the $\rightarrow$ button to clear the menu.
+Use the \uparrow and \checkmark buttons to turn the filter on or off, then press the \rightarrow button to clear the menu.

-- This symbol at the top of the display indicates that the Sidefinder filter is on. - Tip: The Sidefinder will show fewer fish with the filter on.
+- This symbol in the upper-right corner of the display indicates that the Sidefinder filter is on. - Note: The Sidefinder will show fewer fish with the filter on.